charliecalvert/CloudNotes/Assignments/React/ReactPropsSanityTests.md

 ## Overview

+**NOTE**: _I'm pushing this out before it is ready so you can be working on it over the weekend, etc. I will update with clarifications and perhaps requests for more code.
+But this gets you started._

-Getting ready for the midterm.
+The purpose: Getting ready for the midterm.

 There are two pieces: